So, You Want To Write a Raytracer?

 A PIM solve can be implemented by tracing rays near the paraxial regime along the x=0 or y=0 spines and finding where they intersect each other.
 This is robust in ways that tallying up element powers and object locations is not.
 Simply trace one pair of rays in Y and one in X and intersect the two pairs.
 The average of those two locations is the paraxial image location.

-Matplotlib is happy to draw line groups by giving it column vectors, so we just unpack the final axis of the history of $P$, and plotting ax.plot(phist[..., 2], phist[..., 1])
+Matplotlib is happy to draw line groups by giving it column vectors, so we just unpack the final axis of the history of ax.plot(phist[..., 2], phist[..., 1])

 All and all, this is about a thousand lines of code for a ray tracer with asymptotic performance similar to the state of the art, with most of the needed creature comforts.
 Supporting new surface geometries is less than ten lines of code each by using the rich polynomials module of prysm and its coordinate centric design (as opposed to npix).